 Other significant events include graduation from high school or college, marriage, and recognition for work.
 If your subject is still alive, consider asking them about significant events in their lives.
 You can also ask family members and friends who know the subject well for specific stories and anecdotes that might help you understand your subject better.

-The real thing is that it is manifold and not limited to just one or two; it depends on the motivation, what the student needs for some reason and there are many ways of writing a biography – every time a student writes a biography it should be unique and used only for that specific reason.
+The real thing is that it is manifold and not limited to just one or two; it depends on the motivation, what the student needs for some reason and there are many ways of writing a biography writing – every time a student writes a biography it should be unique and used only for that specific reason.